ahengine/AHVariableState/README.md

-# UHTTPClient
+# AH Variable State
- This is a http request helper with JWT suppurt for using in unity projects
+ This is a minimal state manager for unity

- Based on UnityWebRequest